-The ungrammaticality of the sentence (without the preposition) is explained as follows.
+The ungrammaticality of the sentence (without the preposition) can be explained as follows.
 The coordinate phrase and the quantifier are merged in the same syntactic position as a symmetric set.
 Neither of the members of the set moves, and the combination fails to be labeled, as a result.
 This causes the derivation to crash because the combination fails to enter into a thematic relation with a selecting element.
 Note, however, that the sentence becomes grammatical with of.
-I suggest that this is due to the fact that all of &P is merged as a complex NP or as an asymmetric set of $\{Q, PP\}$.
-This certainly does not pose any issues for the labeling algorithm.
+I suggest that this is due to the fact that all of &P is merged as a complex NP or as an asymmetric set of {Q, PP}.
+This clearly does not pose any issues to the labeling algorithm.